 Other income

-Rental income from investment property is recognised as part of revenue from operations in profit or loss on a straight-line basis over the term of the lease except where the rentals are structured to increase in line with expected general inflation.
-Lease incentives granted are recognised as an integral part of the total rental income, over the term of the lease.
+Rental income from investment property is recognized as part of revenue from operations in profit or loss on a straight-line basis over the term of the lease except where the rentals are structured to increase in line with expected general inflation.
+Lease incentives granted are recognized as an integral part of the total rental income, over the term of the lease.

 Interest income

-Interest income on time deposits and inter corporate loans is recognised using the effective interest method.
+Interest income on time deposits and inter corporate loans is recognized using the effective interest method.

 The ‘effective interest rate' is the rate that exactly discounts estimated future cash payments or receipts through the expected life of the financial instrument to the gross carrying amount of the financial asset.